 Before you journey to this quaint northern Hill Country town, you’ve gotta understand that this town is NUTS — well, they’re nuts about pecans, anyways.
-San Saba is the Pecan Capital of the World (a well deserved title since they’ve got 8 pecan orchards), but it’s also full of amazing cuisine, beautiful nature and some of the friendliest folks around!
+The Pecan Capital of the World (a well deserved title since they’ve got 8 pecan orchards), this town is also full of world class cuisine, beautiful nature and some of the friendliest folks around!

 Head outside of town to drive over the Regency Bridge, for a historic and harrowing ride.
 Built in 1939, this bridge is the last drive-able wooden suspension bridge in Texas.
 It’s seen everything from wagons to cattle drives and now cars…and as the wooden bridge moves under the weight of your car, you’ll feel a thrill like no other.